-Bring 2 ½ litres (5 litres for 4 servings) of salted water to a boil.
+Bring 2 ½ litres (5 litres for 4 servings) salted water to a boil.

 Wash gai lan, bean sprouts, and Thai basil.
 Trim ends of gai lan and pick leaves from stems.
 Slice stems into ½ inch pieces and cut leaves into 1 inch ribbons.
-Separate stems and leaves.
+Separate gai lan stems and leaves.
 Pick and chop basil leaves.
-Make sauce by mixing together ketchup, hoisin, and sriracha to taste with ¼ cup (½ cup for 4 servings) water in a small bowl.
-Drain and dry turkey breast with paper towel.
-Cut turkey pieces diagonally across into 1 inch strips and season with salt and pepper.
+Drain and pat dry turkey breast with paper towel.
+Cut turkey pieces diagonally across into 1 inch strips.
+Season turkey with salt and pepper.

 Heat 2 tbsp.
 (4 tbsp. for 4 servings) oil in a large skillet over medium-high.
-Add turkey and cook for 3-4 minutes or until mostly cooked and brown on the outside.
-Reserve on a plate.
-Add onions and gai lan stems, and cook for 2-3 minutes or until tender and beginning to colour.
-Turn off heat until noodles are finished cooking in step 4.
+Add turkey to skillet.
+Cook turkey for 3-4 minutes, or until mostly cooked and brown on the outside.
+Set aside on a plate for Step 6.
+Add onions and gai lan stems to skillet.
+Cook for 2-3 minutes, or until tender and beginning to colour.
+Turn off heat until noodles from Step 4 are done cooking.

-When water is boiling, add udon noodles and loosen noodles gently with a wooden spoon to prevent them from sticking.
+When water is boiling, add udon noodles to pot.
+Loosen noodles gently with a wooden spoon to prevent them from sticking.
 Cook for 2-3 minutes.
-Drain in a sieve and add back to pot over low heat.
-Stir in half of the sauce, cover with a lid, and keep warm.
+Drain noodles in a fine mesh sieve and add back to pot over low heat.
+Stir in half of the prepared sauce, cover with a lid, and keep warm.

-When noodles are cooked, put turkey back in skillet with gai lan leaves and garlic.
-Cook for 2-3 minutes or until gail lan is tender and bright green.
+When noodles are cooked, put turkey back in skillet.
+Add gai lan leaves and garlic to skillet.
+Cook for 2-3 minutes, or until gail lan is tender and bright green.
 Pour remaining sauce over everything and stir to mix evenly.
 Season to taste with salt.

-Divide noodles into serving bowls and top with stir-fry.
+Divide noodles into serving bowls.
+Add stir-fry on top.
 Garnish with Thai basil and bean sprouts.
 Enjoy!